This page describes quotas and request limits for Cloud Storage.

 There is a maximum size limit of 5 TB for individual objects stored in Cloud Storage.

 There is an update limit on each object of once per second, so rapid writes to a single object won’t scale.
 For more information, see Object immutability in Key Terms.

-There is no limit to writes across multiple objects, which include uploading, updating, and deleting objects.
+There is no limit to writes across multiple objects, which includes uploading, updating, and deleting objects.
 Buckets initially support roughly 1000 writes per second and then scale as needed.

 There is no limit to reads of objects in a bucket, which includes reading object data, reading object metadata, and listing objects.
 Buckets initially support roughly 5000 object reads per second and then scale as needed.
 Note that there are, however, bandwidth limits.